TodePond/TodePondDotCom/sky/from-scratch-live-coding-is-a-lie/readme.md

 You say your set is "from scratch" yet the projector is already switched on and connected and correctly displaying your screen?
 If you really want to live code from scratch, make sure you only start mirroring your device after the time slot has started.
 It usually only takes thirty to forty minutes to get this done so you should really be doing this during the performance.
 Otherwise, it's not from scratch.

 It's not "from scratch" unless you record every single sample you use during the set.
-If you need a piano sample, record yourself playing any notes you need on a piano during the set.
+If you want a piano sample, record yourself playing any notes you need on a real piano during the set.
 Remember: You'll also need to build the piano from scratch.

 If you've done live coding before, it's not "from scratch" because you're not really starting from scratch.

 When live coding "from scratch", don't ever use any patterns or notes or sounds or numbers that you've used before.
 Everything needs to be entirely original.
 Do not repeat yourself.
-Do not do something that you've made before.
-Make something new.
+Do not do something that you've done before.
+You must make something new.

 Oh [berd](https://youtu.be/WMJ1H3Ai-qs?si=n95h45pM59SGjsNq).